Safe continual learning in model predictive control with prescribed bounds on the tracking error: Problem formulation

 \section{Problem formulation}

 The overall task is output-reference tracking within prescribed bounds on the tracking error.
 To this end, we apply a model predictive controller to achieve a superior controller performance while maintaining input and output constraints.
-However, since model-plant mismatches are unavoidable, we safeguard the MPC controller by an additional component, i.e., the model-free funnel controller, to guarantee satisfaction of the output-tracking criterion.
+However, since model-plant mismatches are unavoidable, we safeguard the MPC component by an additional feedback controller to guarantee satisfaction of the output-tracking criterion; the funnel controller is a suitable choice for the latter task.
 The third component, besides MPC and funnel control, is a learning one, which repeatedly updates the model to reduce the model-plant mismatch and, thus, improves the overall controller performance.
-A major challenge is to ensure proper functioning of the interplay of these three components, which requires a consistency condition (see \Cref{Sec:SystemModelClass}) for the model updates --~the key novelty of our approach in comparison to the recently proposed robust funnel MPC (which combines the first two components) in~\cite{BergDenn23}.\\
+A major challenge is to ensure proper functioning of the interplay of these three components, which requires a consistency condition for the model updates (see \Cref{Sec:SystemModelClass})~--~the key novelty of our approach in comparison to the recently proposed robust funnel MPC (which combines the first two components) in~\cite{BergDenn23}.
+In the present work we establish the general underlying idea of combining these three components.
+We show how a learning scheme is to be integrated into the control algorithm while we do not specify a particular learning methodology or architecture.
+Nevertheless, we will discuss a variant of parameter identification as one possible learning instance in \Cref{Sec:Learning-scheme}. \\

 \textbf{The control objective} is output reference tracking within prescribed transient error bounds.
-This means that, for an unknown control system of the form
+This means that, for an unknown multi-input multi-output control system of the form

-where $z(t) \in \R^Z$, bounded disturbance~$d \in L^\infty(\Rp,\R^D)$, and $y(t)\in \R^m$ for $Z,D,m \in \N$, we seek an input~$u(t) \in \R^m$ such that the output~$y$ tracks a given reference signal~$\yref$.
+where $z(t) \in \R^l$, bounded disturbance~$d \in L^\infty(\Rp,\R^a)$, and $y(t)\in \R^m$ for $l,a,m \in \N$, we seek an input~$u(t) \in \R^m$ such that the output~$y$ tracks a given reference signal~$\yref: \Rp \to \R^m$.
+We note that the above class covers both single-input single-output and multi-input multi-output systems, where we require the dimension of the input and the output to be the same.
 Specific properties of the system parameters $F,G,H$ are introduced in \Cref{Sec:SystemModelClass}.
-Moreover, this tracking task is asked to be satisfied with a given precision, i.e. the tracking error $e(t) := y(t) - \yref(t)$ should evolve within (possibly time-varying) boundaries given by a so-called funnel function~$\psi$, prescribed by the user.
-To be precise, the tracking error shall evolve within the funnel
+Moreover, the tracking task is asked to be satisfied with a given precision, i.e., the tracking error $e(t) := y(t) - \yref(t)$ should evolve within (possibly time-varying) boundaries given by a so-called funnel function~$\psi$, prescribed by the user.
+To be precise, the control objective is that